softwaresocialist/linux-ryzen-undervolt-ui/README.md

 # Linux Ryzen undervolt UI
 This is still in early development.
-EXPECT BUGS
+EXPECT BUGS.
+AI helped me code
 # What is it ?
 This is a linux implementation of the PBO2 undervolting tool with a gui and cli.
 # How to use it ?